 There happened to train a small number of western students.
 One of which is the magnificent Howard Popkin Sensei.
 My good friend Phil Eyers invited Popkin Sensei over to teach in 2014 and then again in 2015.
 I went along to support Phil in the first instance but also to satisfy a curiousity.
 Did Howard have some of the skills of Kodo and Okamoto?
 Well both seminars were excellent and highly recommended.
 Why?
 Howard is a teacher by profession and has a great way of passing on and teaching what to do.
 Are you left trying to work it out? – well it wouldnt be a martial art if it wasn’t.
 On the other hand the instruction and explanations Howard provides are first class and will allow you to make great steps towards soft Aiki.
 Popkin Sensei provides this with a nice laid back style with a fantastic sense of humour.
 He will have you doing some great stuff and if you are from an Aikido background this seminar will definitely enhance your training.
 Does he have the skills of his teachers – well Popkin Sensei will say he isn’t near that level.
 For me it was clear he had fantastic Aiki skills and it was great to experience this first hand.
 I had a great time and learned so much from someone that had learned first hand from Okamoto Sensei.
 So Popkin Sensei and his Dojo partner Joe Brogna Sensei are coming to the UK in early June this year.

 There is only one way to understand this level of Aiki and that is to feel it or to get “Hands on”.
-That way you understand what is happening in the videos that I have attached.
-Why haven’t I included one of Popkin Sensei – its simple there is a unique opportunity to experience this in the UK and thats by attending the seminar.
+It’s simple there is a unique opportunity to experience this in the UK and thats by attending the seminar.
 If you are serious in this field contact Phil Eyers and register for the seminar.
 You will not regret it.

 This was my second time attending a seminar with Howard Popkin and the only disappointment I came away with was that the time between each opportunity is as long as it is…